 Climbing Season For the All Locations area.

 18 Total Climbing Routes

 Browse More Rock Climbing Classics in Shell Pond

 Mountain Project's determination of the classic, most popular, highest rated climbing routes for Shell Pond:

 Captain Dinghy 5.10a 6a 18 VI+ 18 E1 5a Maine

 : High Meadow Wall

 Wicked pissah route.
 Good steep rock with jugs right where you want them.
-The crux seems to be at at 3/4 height.Start on the top of a pointed block next to the clean grey face and make an easy first clip.
+The crux seems to be at 3/4 height.Start on the top of a pointed block next to the clean grey face and make an easy first clip.
 Head straight up for a few bolts then trend right toward a foot wide ramp/flake with a beautiful finger crack protected by 2 bolts.
 At right end of ramp head straight up passing bulges on jugs to a 2 bolt anchor with chains....[more]
-Browse More Classics in ME
+Browse More Classics in Maine

 By RON WALSH